 WinUI

-Lindsay Kubasik, Senior Program Manager working on the Windows UI platform, noted about the future of UWP during the Windows UI platform roadmap interview:
+Lindsay Kubasik, Senior Program Manager working on the Windows UI platform, noted the future of UWP during the Windows UI platform roadmap interview:

 We are doing a lot of work to decouple the presentation platform from the core operating system which gives you the opportunity to have access to all of the new UI features we are building on downlevel versions of Windows.